+Waurika Lake

+- Collected bathymetric data of raw water intake area for dredging to ensure water availability during extreme drought (low water) conditions - OWRB will perform post dredging bathymetry for verification - Lake Stanley Draper - OWRB has assisted the City of Oklahoma City to extirpate the invasive aquatic plant, Giant Reed Phragmites australis, from the shoreline reducing long term sedimentation, nutrient enrichment and aesthetics.

+Biological Assessments

-- Waurika Lake - Collected bathymetric data of raw water intake area for dredging to ensure water availability during extreme drought (low water) conditions - OWRB will perform post dredging bathymetry for verification - Lake Stanley Draper - OWRB has assisted the City of Oklahoma City to extirpate the invasive aquatic plant, Giant Reed Phragmites australis, from the shoreline reducing long term sedimentation, nutrient enrichment and aesthetics. - Biological Assessments - Aimed at establishing biological criteria for inclusion in the Water Quality Standards - Combines physical, chemical, and biological measurements in a holistic approach - Are making condition assessments for fish, macroinvertebrates, and sestonic and benthic chlorophyllα in flowing waters, as well as sestonic chlorophyll-α in lakes.
-Eventually, will make assessments for periphyton communities in flowing waters and zooplankton in lakes. - Impaired Waterbody Monitoring 303(d) List - Site-specific monitoring under various contracts with DEQ, OCC, and Oklahoma Corporation Commission - Aimed at verifying impaired waters listings and/or developing TMDLs - All monitoring activities are coordinated with the other state and federal agencies that collect water quality data in order minimize duplication of efforts.
+- Aimed at establishing biological criteria for inclusion in the Water Quality Standards - Combines physical, chemical, and biological measurements in a holistic approach - Currently making condition assessments for fish, macroinvertebrates, and sestonic and benthic chlorophyll-a in flowing waters, as well as sestonic chlorophyll-a in lakes.
+In the future, assessments will be made for periphyton communities in flowing waters and zooplankton in lakes. - Impaired Waterbody Monitoring 303(d) List - Site-specific monitoring under various contracts with DEQ, OCC, and Oklahoma Corporation Commission - Aimed at verifying impaired waters listings and/or developing TMDLs

+Monitoring activities are coordinated with the other state and federal agencies that collect water quality data in order minimize duplication of efforts.